A new relativistic hydrodynamics code for high-energy heavy-ion collisions

 The Courant-Friedrichs-Lewy (CFL) condition helps us determine an appropriate time-step size in solving partial differential equations.
 The CFL condition is determined so that the numerical propagating speed on the grid is larger than the physical propagating speed,

 where $\Delta \eta/\Delta \tau$ and $w_c^\eta$ are the numerical signal velocity and the characteristic velocity in the rapidity direction, respectively.
 Note that the proper time $\tau$ is multiplied for dimensionless expression.
-This condition is important for stability of numerical calculations.
+This condition is important for the stability of the numerical calculations.
 If the CFL condition Eq.\:\eqref{eq:CFL} is written as a function of the characteristic velocity in $z$ direction $v^z_c$,

-the CFL condition in Milne coordinates has rapidity dependence.
-At the large rapidity the right-hand side of Eqs.\:\eqref{eq:cfl1} and \eqref{eq:cfl2} approaches to 1, which is the same condition as that in the case of $|v^z_c|=1$.
+the CFL condition in Milne coordinates has a rapidity dependence.
+At large rapidity the right-hand side of Eqs.\:\eqref{eq:cfl1} and \eqref{eq:cfl2} approaches 1, which is the same condition as that in the case of $|v^z_c|=1$.
 Therefore the CFL condition in Milne coordinates is determined by

 Equation \eqref{eq:CFLtau} indicates that the proper time of the denominator is larger, a possible time-step size $\Delta \tau$ is larger.
 With these considerations, we define the Courant number as

 with an initial proper time $\tau_0$.